 Before riding, check that the brake fluid level is above the low mark and replenish whenever necessary.
+Brake fluid reservoir is located under the hood.
 Insufficient brake fluid may let air enter the brake system, possibly causing the brakes to become ineffective.
-The brake fluid master cylinder reservoir level (A) can be viewed from the left side inner fender well.

-Observe these precautions:
+Observe These Precautions:

 - When checking the fluid level, make sure the vehicle is on a level surface. - Use only the designated quality brake fluid.
 Otherwise, the rubber seals may deteriorate, causing leaks and poor brake performance. - Recommended brake fluid: DOT 4. - Refill with the same type of brake fluid.
 Mixing fluids may result in a harmful chemical reaction and may lead to poor brake performance. - Be careful that water does not enter the master cylinder reservoir.
 Water will significantly lower the boiling point of the fluid and lead to poor brake performance. - Brake fluid may deteriorate painted surfaces or plastic parts.
 Always clean up spilled fluid immediately. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
-A low brake fluid level may indicate worn brake pads or brake system leakage; therefore, be sure to check the brake pads for wear and the brake system for leakage. - Have your dealer check the cause if the brake fluid level goes down unexpectedly.
+A low brake fluid level may indicate worn brake pads or brake system leakage.
+Therefore, be sure to check the brake pads for wear before checking the brake system for leakage.